 Season 2: Ruben Studdard

 R&B singer Ruben Studdard developed close bonds with his fellow contestants during his time on Idol.
-He recently concluded a tour with his runner-up Clay Aiken to celebrate the 20th anniversary of their season.
+He previously toured with his runner-up Clay Aiken to celebrate the 20th anniversary of their season.
 The pair also competed on The Masked Singer as The Beets.

 Season 3: Fantasia Barrino